Insurance agents and brokers

-Insurance agents or authorised representatives and insurance brokers are both involved in the marketing and sale of insurance policies to the general public, and sometimes there is a tendency to confuse their roles.
-Generally speaking, insurance agents or authorised representatives A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation. for insurance companies.
+Insurance agents act for insurance companies.
 They market and sell insurance policies for an insurer or insurers under an agreement with those insurers.
-They are normally paid a commission by the insurer.
+Agents are normally paid commission by the insurer.

-Parts 4 and 5 of the Insurance Code require insurers to ensure their employees and authorised representatives receive adequate training in respect of their insurance policies and services.
+Parts 4 and 5 of the General Insurance Code of Practice require insurers to ensure their employees and authorised representatives receive adequate training in respect of their insurance policies and services.
 Insurers are required to measure the effectiveness of their training and continually monitor the performance of their staff and representatives.

-The Corporations Act imposes additional Providing information to another person or institution as required by a contract or other legal process. requirements on agents, brokers and insurers that market and sell domestic insurance.
+The Corporations Act imposes additional disclosure requirements on agents, brokers and insurers that market and sell domestic insurance.

-A Financial Services Guide (FSG) must be provided by licensees to retail clients as soon as possible.
-A FSG contains information about commissions and the dispute resolution procedures available to policyholders (pt 7.7).
+A financial services guide must be provided by licensees to retail clients as soon as possible.
+These guides contain information about commissions and the dispute resolution procedures available to policyholders (pt 7.7).

-Where the relevant insurance policy has been recommended by the insurer or broker before the An agreement that the law will enforce. is entered into, the Corporations Act also requires the provision of a ‘statement of advice’.
-The statement informs the consumer of the basis upon which the recommendation is made and discloses any potential conflicts of interest that may arise in the giving of the advice (pt 7.7).
+Where the relevant insurance policy has been recommended by an insurer or broker before the contract is entered into, the Corporations Act also requires the consumer to be provided with a statement of advice.
+This statement informs the consumer of the basis upon which the recommendation is made and discloses any potential conflicts of interest that may arise in the giving of the advice (pt 7.7).